Will you believe me if I told you the number of people who go online every day is still growing with how open the internet is today?

 You may have noticed, for example, that most of your Instagram audience is younger and prefers funny memes and fast videos.
 Still, your LinkedIn audience tends to be older professionals seeking more tactical advice.
 To appeal to these various target audiences, you’ll want to vary your content.

 3. For Each Digital Channel, Establish Its Own Budget

 The budget you determine, as with anything, really depends on what elements of digital marketing you are looking to add to your strategy.

-The good news is that you don’t need a lot of budget at all if you focus on inbound techniques such as SEO, social media, and content creation for a pre-existing website.
-The primary focus of inbound marketing is on creating high-quality content that your audience will want to consume, which is your time, unless you plan to outsource the job.
+The good news is that you don’t need a lot of budgets if you focus on inbound techniques such as SEO, social media, and content creation for a pre-existing website.
+Inbound marketing’s primary focus is on creating high-quality content that your audience will want to consume, which is your time unless you plan to outsource the job.

-You can start by hosting a website on WordPress via Siteground for those on a tight budget, using a simple theme from GeneratePress, and building your website without code using the WordPress Elementor Website Builder.
+You can start by hosting a WordPress website via Siteground for those on a tight budget, using a simple theme from GeneratePress, and building your website without code using the WordPress Elementor Website Builder.